Model Order Reduction for Water Quality Dynamics: Case Studies

 \begin{quote} \textit{Can the water system operator utilize the SBPOD-generated, reduced-order model with constrained MPC to determine the desired dosages of injected chlorine?
 How would such an application compare to using a similar control routine for the full-order model?
 Would utilizing the reduced-order model result in a significant increase in the operation cost of controlling chlorine concentrations?
 How does that impact the controlled chlorine consecrations? } \end{quote}

 To answer these questions, we use the Net1 network as an illustration.
 Similar performance is exhibited for other networks.
 Note that we set a small control horizon parameter, that is 5 minutes, for Net1 to make optimization problems with full-order models tractable so that the control performance of full-/reduced- order models based constrained MPC can be tested and compared.
+In particular, we consider the WQ MPC to be constrained by lower and upper bounds constraints on chlorine concentrations in all links and nodes as follows: $c_{\min} = 0.2 \, \mathrm{mg/L}$ and $c_{\max}=4\, \mathrm{mg/L}$, that is $\m x(t) \in [\m c_{\min} ,\; \m c_{\max} ]$.
+These constraints are common for WQ regulation and are set by the US EPA.
+Then, the MPC from~\cite{wang2020effective} is solved for both the reduced order model as well as the full-order one and subsequently compared in terms of performance and computational time.
 First, the full-order models are computed for a time horizon of 24 hours.
-This is then followed by computing the SBPOD-generated reduced-order models via the priori stabilization method.
+This is then followed by computing the SBPOD-generated reduced-order models via the a priori stabilization method.
 Second, the optimal control signals of chlorine dosages for both the full- and reduced-order models are computed via the constrained MPC from study~\cite{wang2020effective}.
 The reference signal for the MPC algorithm to track is set as 1.5 mg/L. That is, the goal of the controller is to maintain the chlorine concentration at around 1.5 mg/L at J22 and J23 (the sensor nodes in Net1) by controlling the injected mass rate of chlorine $\m u(k)$ at J10 (the only control node in Net1).
 Finally, the control signals are then applied to the water quality simulation in the Net1 network.
 For brevity, we do not reproduce the details here; the interested reader can examine the provided Github codes for the parameters and settings~\cite{wangMOR}.

 To assess the performance of the SBPOD-based chlorine dosage constrained model predictive controller, in comparison with the similar MPC that utilizes the more computationally expensive full-order one, we test for three metrics: the computational time of solving optimization problems, the difference in the cost function of running the controllers (i.e., the operational cost of running the controller), and the evolution of the chlorine concentration.
 The three metrics are assessed for the two approaches: \textit{(i)} the SBPOD-based constrained MPC and \textit{(ii)} the standard constrained MPC for the full-order model.
 Fig.~\ref{fig:mpcbpodnet1}a and Fig.~\ref{fig:mpcbpodnet1}b show the injected mass rate $\m u(t)$ and the corresponding chlorine concentrations at J22 and J23 for \textit{(i)} and \textit{(ii)} for the entire time horizon for both the reduced- and full-order models.
 The $\mathrm{RMSEs}$ for control input $\m u$ and output $\m y$ between the full-order model and reduced-order one are $5.95 \times 10^{-2}$ and $3.63 \times 10^{-6}$.
 The computational time of solving constrained MPC problems with full- and reduced-order models are $50.7$ seconds and $31.7$ seconds.
 Both operational costs from these two different controller are $4.49 \times 10^5$.